glorfindel56/Home-Credit-Loan-Default-Prediction/README.md

 ## Repository Structure

 ### `Code`
-Contains all the R and Python scripts used for data cleaning, preprocessing, exploratory data analysis, and modeling.
+Contains all the R scripts used for data cleaning, preprocessing, exploratory data analysis, and modeling.

 ### `Data`
 Raw and processed data files.
 All code results are moved here.